Analysis: The China Search Engine Market

-While Shenma has really exploded into the Chinese mobile search market.
-Their focus on clean UX and shopping solutions, resulting in an estimated 27% share.
-If Shenma doesn’t sound too familiar, it is the default search engine for the UC browser, a very popular mobile browser among Android users in China.
+Alternatively, Shenma has really exploded into the Chinese mobile search market.
+Their focus on clean UX and shopping solutions has resulted in an estimated 27% share.
+If Shenma doesn’t sound familiar, it is the default search engine for the UC browser, a very popular mobile browser among Android users in China.
 Shenma was also acquired by the Alibaba Group, giving it a significant financial footing in what has always been a highly competitive market.

 On the lower end of the scale, Sogou has been fighting an uphill battle against the other search engine platforms.
-Increasing their market share over the past year, but unable to grow beyond a few percentage points due in part to their late entry to the search market.
+They’ve increased their market share over the past year, but have been unable to grow beyond a few percentage points due in part to their late entry to the search market.

 What does 2018 have in store?